Here's How Much You Pay For Petrol And Diesel Today

-Domestic petrol and diesel prices were kept unchanged on Wednesday compared to the previous day.
-With effect from 6 am on Tuesday, the price of petrol stood at Rs 73 per litre in Delhi and Rs 78.59 per litre in Mumbai, according to notifications from Indian Oil Corporation.
-The rate of diesel remained at Rs 66.66 per litre and Rs 69.81 per litre respectively, according to Indian Oil Corporation (IOC), the country's largest fuel retailer.
-Wednesday's revision marked a second straight day when petrol prices were kept unchanged in the metros, and a third day in a row in case of diesel.
+Domestic petrol and diesel prices were lowered on Thursday after at least two days of status quo.
+With effect from 6 am on Thursday, the price of petrol was at Rs 72.84 per litre in Delhi and Rs 78.44 per litre in Mumbai, a cut of about 15-16 paise per litre compared to the previous day's rates, according to notifications from Indian Oil.
+The rate of diesel was at Rs 66.56 per litre and Rs 69.74 per litre, compared to Rs 66.66 per litre and Rs 69.81 per litre the previous day respectively, according to Indian Oil Corporation (IOC), the country's largest fuel retailer.
+Thursday's downward revision in fuel prices came after two days of steady rates of petrol in the metros, and three days in case of diesel, data from Indian Oil showed.

 Here's how domestic petrol and diesel prices have been changed in Delhi, Mumbai, Kolkata and Chennai over the past week: